• HOME

 What is a webhook?

-A webhook is a user-defined URL callback function that enhances communication between two web applications together.
+A webhook is a user-defined URL callback function that enhances communication between two applications.
 Webhooks are generally used to connect applications, allowing them to share data with each other in real time through a URL call.
 They can be incredibly helpful when you're working with data updates that need to happen immediately, such as payment transactions and ticket escalations.

 For example, when you make a payment through your bank account, you'll instantly receive a text on your phone about the payment.
 Here, something has happened in your bank account, and you're then instantly notified through your phone.
 This is how webhooks work.
 An event in the triggering app will send a payload to the destination app through a unique URL.
 A payload is the data received through the unique webhook URL.